Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/Stacks/notes.md

 - A **linear data structure** that follows the **LIFO** (Last In First Out) principle.
   - The **last element inserted** is the **first** to be popped out.
   - Both **insertion** and **deletion** operations occur at **one end** only.
+- Keep in mind
+  - Last element in array is what the operations such as pop()/push() operate out of
+  - Last element in array == "Top" of the stack
 ---

 ## LIFO (Last In First Out) Principle